 Take courses that prepare you for the MBA

-If you have already completed your undergraduate degree, you still can enhance your academic record.
-Taking additional courses helps in several ways: It offers you the opportunity to develop another transcript that shows a higher GPA.
+You can still enhance your academic record if you have already completed your undergraduate degree.
+Taking additional courses helps in several ways: It allows you to develop another transcript showing a higher GPA.
 It can build skills and knowledge in key areas you’ll need for the MBA in a less high-pressure setting.
-It also shows your commitment to furthering your education and to tackling difficult course work.
+It also shows your commitment to furthering your education and to tackling difficult coursework.

 Admission committees look favorably on course work in calculus, microeconomics, statistics, accounting and finance.
 Community college and universities both offer those courses, and Harvard Business School has developed a pre-MBA online coursework program, CORe.